 (856) 246-1087

 Nightly shelter for both men and women.
 No residency requirement.
-Opens nightly at 9:00 PM, best to be on line early!
+Opens nightly at 8:15 PM, best to be in line early!
 Laundry and shower facilities are only open to overnight residents.

 601 Berkley St., Camden, NJ